NanaADuah/CMPG323-Project-4-33705119/README.md

 |Scalability | Ensure that the automation is easily adaptable to handle additional test cases or changes in the web application|
 |Robustness  | The solution should handle unexpected errors gracefully and provide informative error messages                  |

-Usage Instructions
-Run the Automation: Initiate the RPA automation to perform UAT on the web application.
-Review the Results: After the automation completes, review the generated log to check test results and identify issues.
-Repeat as Needed: Run the automation multiple times with different test datasets or scenarios as required.

 # References